Part III – Rest Days and Half Dome [See Part I here]

 Though K and I had not spent the night drinking, we didn’t get much sleep.
 We did manage to leave camp and get on the road sometime just past 4am though.

-Me in my sassy pose on the approach hike to Snake DikeAt the Mist Trail trailhead I found a stick someone had leaned against the sign.
+At the Mist Trail trailhead I found a stick someone had leaned against the sign.
 It was a good size for me and I took it as a good omen.
-It said to me, “Don’t worry about the hike, I’ll back you up!”
+It said to me, “Don’t worry about the hike, I’ll back you up!â€

 So I went on my merry way.
 We saw no one on the trail (not surprising since it was before sunrise on a weekday).
 We stopped a few times.
 We filled up water at the convenient drinking fountains at the base bridge for Vernal Falls, another time we pulled out our rain protection for the passing by Vernal Falls.
-The “mist” was heavy enough to drench one’s clothing and backpack which we had fortunately found out during our “rest” day hike.
+The “mist†was heavy enough to drench one’s clothing and backpack which we had fortunately found out during our “rest†day hike.
 Soon we got to the portion of the Mist Trail above Vernal Falls and close to Little Yosemite campground where our beta and my Spidey Sense told us that we should cut off to get to the base of Half Dome.
 This is where another good omen occurred… we found a small climber’s trail through the manzanita bushes.
 I was amazed it was so easy to find, and ecstatic I didn’t have to push my way through yards of skin tearing bushes like my first time doing Half Dome.

 After getting up on the ridge above the Mist Trail.
 We had to cast about for cairns and likely trails but soon found our way around the Hidden Lake with only one minor backtrack where a cairn led us astray.
 Soon it was time to go up to the rocky base of Half Dome.
 I could see the slabs I had been dreading.
 And right around then, K found some cairns which led us to the right of them… a steep but less frightening approach.
 I was so relieved to not have to re-experience that first approach that I barely noticed when we had to traverse left on exposed slabs and ledges.